innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_03.md

 *What is the smallest combination of nodes across three hidden layers that can solve the task?
 How about four layers?
 Or five?*

-*WHen the network reaches a steady state, do you observe anything notable about the boundary lines it has learned for differing numbers and combinations of neurons across the hidden layers?*
+*When the network reaches a steady state, do you observe anything notable about the boundary lines it has learned for differing numbers and combinations of neurons across the hidden layers?*

 __Note that as you increase the number of layers, the network is may take an increasing amount of time to find a steady, final state, as indicated by the error curve reaching a steady, flat state.__
 <!-- #endregion -->

 <!-- #region activity=true -->
-## Optional Activity — Manually Editing Weights
+## Optional activity — manually editing weights

 As well as training the network to find weights that allow the network to make a decision, you can also hover over a weight and edit it manually.